tanmaypardeshi/CSC-510-Project2-TeachersPetBot/Functiondes.md

 `	`- b: discord bot Outputs: None

-Office Hours
+**Office Hours.py
+`	`Description:**

+1. Class: Group

-Class: Group Description: contains information about an office hour group
+Description: contains information about an office hour group

+1. Class: OfficeHourQueue

-Class: OfficeHourQueue Description: contains information about an office hour queue
+Description: contains information about an office hour queue

+1. Method: enqueue

+Description: adds a student to the office hour queue

+Inputs:

-Method: enqueue Description: adds a student to the office hour queue Inputs: - student: student to add to the office hour queue Outputs: None
+- student: student to add to the office hour queue

+Outputs: None

+1. Method: display\_queue

-Method: display\_queue Description: displays the office hour queue in the office hour channel Outputs: office hour queue as a message in the office hour channel
+Description: displays the office hour queue in the office hour channel

+Outputs: office hour queue as a message in the office hour channel

+1. Function: office\_hour\_command

-Function: office\_hour\_command Description: handles a command given in an office hour channel Inputs: - ctx: context of this discord message - command: office hour command given - args: extra arguments given to command
+Description: handles a command given in an office hour channel

+Inputs:

+- ctx: context of this discord message
+- command: office hour command given
+- args: extra arguments given to command
+1. Function: open\_oh

+Description: opens an office hour for students to get help from

+Inputs:

-Function: open\_oh Description: opens an office hour for students to get help from Inputs: - guild: discord guild this office hour is relevant for - ta: name of TA who is holding this office hour Outputs: creation of channels relevant to office hour
+- guild: discord guild this office hour is relevant for
+- ta: name of TA who is holding this office hour

+Outputs: creation of channels relevant to office hour

+1. Function: close\_oh

+Description: closes an office hour session

+Inputs:

-Function: close\_oh Description: closes an office hour session Inputs: - guild: discord guild this office hour is relevant for - ta: name of TA who is holding this office hour Outputs: deletion of channels relevant to office hour
+- guild: discord guild this office hour is relevant for
+- ta: name of TA who is holding this office hour

+Outputs: deletion of channels relevant to office hour

+1. Class: TaOfficeHour
-Class: TaOfficeHour Description: contains information about when an office hour is held
+1. Description: contains information about when an office hour is held
+1. Function: check\_office\_hour\_loop

-Function: check\_office\_hour\_loop Description: runs intermittently to open or close office hours based on the current time
+Description: runs intermittently to open or close office hours based on the current time

+1. Function: add\_office\_hour

+Description: adds a new TA office hour to the guild

+Inputs:

-Function: add\_office\_hour Description: adds a new TA office hour to the guild Inputs: - guild: discord guild this office hour is relevant for - ta\_office\_hour: TA office hour information Outputs: adds a new TA office hour to the system
+- guild: discord guild this office hour is relevant for
+- ta\_office\_hour: TA office hour information

+Outputs: adds a new TA office hour to the system

+1. Function: init

-Function: init Description: initializes office hours module Inputs: - b: discord bot
+Description: initializes office hours module

+Inputs:

+- b: discord bot

 Profanity.py